samogdovin193-dotcom/simple-comments-page/README.md

 A vanilla JavaScript comments application with user authentication, nested replies, comment moderation, editing, deletion, sorting, and local browser persistence.

-The project was originally created as a small frontend coding exercise and was later expanded and refactored into a modular JavaScript application suitable for portfolio use.
+The project was originally created as a small frontend coding exercise and was later expanded and refactored into a modular JavaScript application.

 ---

 ## 🚀 Features

 - 👤 User registration and login
-- 🔐 Session-based authentication using `sessionStorage`
-- 💾 Persistent comments and user data using `localStorage`
-- 💬 Add comments as a logged-in user
+- 💬 Add comments and nested replies
-- 🌳 Nested reply structure
-- ↩️ Reply to any comment
 - ✏️ Edit your own comments
-- 🗑️ Delete your own comments
+- 🗑️ Delete your own comments with confirmation
-- ⚠️ Confirmation before deleting a comment
-- 🧹 Deleted-comment handling that preserves reply structure when necessary
-- 👁️ Show or hide replies for root comments
+- 👁️ Expand or collapse replies
-- 🔃 Sort root comments by:
+- 🔃 Sort root comments by newest or oldest
-  - Newest first
-  - Oldest first

-- 🔢 Character counter with a 2000-character limit
+- 🔢 2000-character limit with live character counter
 - 🛡️ Comment moderation using a Web Worker
-- 🚫 Case-insensitive inappropriate-word detection
-- 🔎 Detection of separated variants such as `w.a.r`, `w-a-r`, or `w a r`
-- ✅ Avoids false positives in unrelated words such as `warrior`
+- 💾 Local browser persistence
 - 🧾 Localized timestamp formatting
-- 🔒 User-generated comment content is rendered using `textContent` to avoid HTML injection
+- 🔒 User-generated content rendered safely using textContent

 ---